ggfisher/hello-world/access_path_selection_calculation.md

 (**Q3b**) What is the **fanout** of this index?&nbsp;&nbsp;**100**
 (**Q3c**) What is the height of this index?&nbsp;&nbsp;
 (**A3c**) Since each Directory node has 100 children, how many levels do we need in the tree, in order to index 10,000 pages?
 (100&nbsp;X&nbsp;100&nbsp;) = 10,000 so the height of the tree is **2**.
+***Note: &nbsp;Since this is a primary index, the primary node of the tree, and the second level of the tree will only contain the Data Table Entries only.
+The third level of the tree will contain the actual tuples that include the actual data.